electric-sql/electric/e2e/README.md

 ## How to add new test

-Add a new `.lux` file in the `tests/` directory.
-The files are number-prefixed, for two purposes:
-1. to ensure order of execution of the tests to be somewhat predictable, for ease of parsing the output, and
+Add a new `.lux` file in the appropriate subdirectory under `tests/`.
+Test files are split into multiple directories to keep related tests close to each other.
+File names are number-prefixed to ensure order of execution of the tests is somewhat predictable, for ease of parsing the output.
-2. to group them by purpose.

-Current groups are:
+Current test groups are:
-- `01.*` - Sanity checks, startup, and electric-PG interaction
+- `01_sanity_checks/*` - Sanity checks, startup, and electric-PG interaction
-- `02.*` - Replication verification between PG and Satellites, without actual clients
+- `02_elixir_client/*` - Replication verification between PG and Satellites, without actual clients
-- `03.*` - Replication using an actual typescript client in Node
+- `03_node_client/*` - Replication using an actual typescript client in Node
-- `04.*` - Auxillary Electric functions not immediately related to replication
+- `04_misc/*` - Auxillary Electric functions not immediately related to replication
-- `05.*` - Conflict resolution semantics tests
+- `05_conflict_resolution/*` - Conflict resolution semantics tests
-- `06.*` - Permissions and write validations
+- `06_permissions/*` - Permissions and write validations

 Feel free to add more.